Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/add-baker-mw.rst

             .. _export-baker-credentials:

-        **Export baker credentials**
+        **Export validator credentials**

         #.
-You have to export the baker credentials so that you can start the node with the baker keys.
-Select **Export baker credentials** and navigate to the place on your computer where you want to save the file.
+You have to export the validator credentials so that you can start the node with the validator keys.
+Select **Export validator credentials** and navigate to the place on your computer where you want to save the file.

         You can now see **Transaction details**, **Signatures**, and **Security & Submission Details**, which includes the status of the transaction, the identicon, and the digest to sign.
 You can also see the date and time before which you must submit the transaction proposal.
 If no more signatures are required, you can :ref:`submit the transaction to the blockchain <submit-transaction>`.
 If more signatures are required, you'll have to export and send the transaction proposal to the co-signers.

         ..
 Warning::
             This is the only time that you can export the credentials.
-If you're going to transfer the baker keys to someone else make sure to do so through a secure channel.
+If you're going to transfer the validator keys to someone else make sure to do so through a secure channel.
 Generate new keys if you believe the keys have been compromised or lost.

         **Export a transaction proposal**

-        If more than one signature is needed to sign off on the baker account proposal, you must share a file of the type JSON with the co-signers.
+        If more than one signature is needed to sign off on the validator account proposal, you must share a file of the type JSON with the co-signers.
 In the **Signatures** pane, you can see how many signatures are required before you can submit the transaction to the blockchain.

         #.
 In the Desktop Wallet, select **Export transaction proposal**.